Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Compactified configuration spaces

-Throughout, we will use the letters $i,j$ (etc.) for labels on vertices of $\Gamma$ and $x_i, x_j$ (etc.) for the corresponding points in $M$.
-We would like to blowup the diagonal $x_i=x_j$ in $M^{V(\Gamma)}$ for every pair $i \neq j$ of distinct endpoints of an edge or arc in $\Gamma$.
+We would like to blow up the diagonal $x_i=x_j$ in $M^{V(\Gamma)}$ for every pair $i \neq j$ of distinct endpoints of an edge or arc in $\Gamma$.
 This is not possible unless we blow up diagonals of lower dimension.
-For example, suppose we wanted to blow up $\R^3$ along the planes $x=y$, $y=z$, and $x=z$.
-The simultaneous blowup along all three planes is ill defined because their intersection is not transverse.
-However, if we first blow up the line $x=y=z$, we may then blow up the (images of the) three planes in any order and obtain the same result, regardless of the order of these three blowups.
-(On the other hand, if we wanted to blow up only the planes $x=y$ and $y=z$, we could do this without blowing up the line $x=y=z$ first.)
+For example, suppose we wanted to blow up $\R^3$ along the planes $P_1:=\{x=y\}$, $P_2:=\{y=z\}$, and $P_3:=\{x=z\}$.
+The blowup along all three planes is ill defined because $P_i$ is not transverse to $P_j \cap P_k$.
+Thus after blowing up say $P_j$ and $P_k$, the image of $P_i$ is not a neat submanifold.
+However, if we first blow up the line $L:=\{x=y=z\}$, we may then blow up the (images of the) three planes in any order.
+(On the other hand, if we wanted to blow up only two of these planes, we could do so without blowing up $L$ first.)

-One solution is to blow up all the diagonals in $M^{V(\Gamma)}$, in increasing order of dimension.
-This gives the ``canonical'' Axelrod--Singer/Fulton--MacPherson compactification, used by Bott and Taubes.
-It is however possible to blow up fewer diagonals and still blow up all the diagonals corresponding to edges of $\Gamma$ (in any order).
-This was the approach taken by Kuperberg and Thurston, which we will follow.
+One solution is to blow up all the diagonals in $M^{V(\Gamma)}$ (in an inclusion-preserving order).
+This gives the \emph{canonical} Axelrod--Singer compactification\footnote{This is also called the Fulton--Macpherson compactification, though the latter term is sometimes reserved for projectivized blow-ups over $\mathbb{C}$.}, used by Bott and Taubes.
+This compactification has local coordinates that make it a manifold with corners \cite{Axelrod-Singer}.
+One can however blow up fewer diagonals and still blow up all the diagonals corresponding to edges of $\Gamma$.
+This was the approach of Kuperberg and Thurston, which we follow.
+This smaller compactification is crucial for the hidden face involutions in Section \ref{HiddenFaceInvolution}.
+Analytically, one can argue the vanishing of the contributions from these faces in the Axelrod--Singer compactification by first integrating over some of the coordinates, but topologically, the involutions of the whole configuration space are not well defined if one blows up every diagonal.
+Cf.~\cite[Section 5.1.2]{KuperbergThurston}.
+Using the smaller compactification also eliminates the need to argue the vanishing of integrals along certain boundary faces.
+Namely, the analogues of Lemmas A.7 and A.8 in \cite{CCRL-AGT} are not needed because we will perform blow-ups for only biconnected subgraphs.
+We now return to a general sufficient condition for blowups to be well defined.

+\begin{definition} For a manifold with corners $X$, call a set of submanifolds with corners $Y_1, \dots, Y_k$ \emph{mutually transverse} if any $Y_i$ is transverse (in $X$) to the intersection of any collection of the other $Y_j$ with any corner of $X$. \end{definition}

+By Lemma \ref{NeatLemma}, if the $Y_i \subset X$ are locally intersections of boundaryless manifolds with Euclidean spaces with corners, then mutual transversality implies neatness.
+If the $Y_i$ are linear subspaces of $X=\R^d$, then they are mutually transverse if and only if each $Y_i$ is transverse to the intersection of \emph{all} the other $Y_j$.
+An equivalent condition is that $\codim \bigcap_{i=1}^k Y_i = \sum_{i=1}^k \codim Y_i$.
+The appearance of the corners of $X$ in the definition means that for example, the rays $L:=\{x=0\}$ and $K:=\{x=y\}$ are \emph{not} mutually transverse in the upper half-plane $\R \x \R_+$, even though each one is neat and $K \pitchfork L$.
+We do not guarantee that our definition agrees with others authors' definitions in the case of nonempty boundary.